EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 Receive a String via Radio cont.
 -----------------
 1. Place a ``||pins:digital write pin||`` block into the **'if'** section of the ``||Logic:if||`` block.
 2. Set the Pin number.
-This will be the pin used to connect to the sensor/actuator device the IoT:Bit Sheild.
+This will be the pin used to connect to the sensor/actuator device the GPIO Shield.
 3. Place a ``||pins:digital write pin||`` block into the **'else'** section of the ``||Logic:if||`` block.
 4. Set the Pin number to match the **'if'** section.